sequelize/cli/docs/FAQ.md

 $ sequelize migration:create --name <migration_name>
 ```

-## What is the command to executes all migrations?
+## What is the command to execute all migrations?
 ```
 $ sequelize db:migrate
 ```